openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 ### Upgrade / Downgrade / Version Skew Strategy

+Every time we restart the pod managed by the `metal3` deployment we lose the contents of the ironic database, because there is no persistent storage for that data.
+Any work ironic has in progress would also be lost.
+So it's better to minimize restarts as much as possible, and one way to do that during this upgrade is to take over the existing deployment instead of launching a new one.

-The key thing to consider for upgrades is how to smoothly transition the `metal3` deployment in the `openshift-machine-api` namespace from the MAO to the CBO.
+And so the key thing to consider for this upgrade is how to smoothly transition the `metal3` deployment in the `openshift-machine-api` namespace from the MAO to the CBO.

 We assume that the CBO will first appear in `4.N.0` and take over from the MAO in that release.
 We can merge changes into `4.N-1.y` paving